rockstor/rockstor-doc/afp/apple_filing_protocol.rst

 ---------------------

-In order to establish an AFP share it is first necessary to have a pre-configured storage pool, this pool will then be used in the AFP Share.
+In order to establish an AFP share it is first necessary to have a pre-configured storage pool, a Share of this pool, and a Rockstor user to authenticate against this Share.
+Finally the Share must be exported via the AFP method.
+The following list details a suggested order and links to documentation on each of these steps.

 * To create a storage pool see :ref:`createpool` in the :ref:`pools` section.
+* :ref:`Add a Rockstor user <adduser>` to match the OSX user, see the :ref:`users` section.
 * A :ref:`Share <shares>` of this storage pool is then required, see :ref:`createshare` in the :ref:`pools` section.
 * Finally this share is exported via the AFP system.